-I think we can all agree, art festivals are quaint and welcoming.
+I think we can all agree that art festivals are quaint and welcoming.
 The one I attended this year is called Chenango Colorscape Arts Festival.
-The festival is free to attend and draws 10-15,000 to the heart of downtown Norwich, New York.
+This festival is free to attend and draws 10-15,000 people to the heart of downtown Norwich, New York.

-Arts are the fourth largest driver of tourism and influence decisions made when planning travel that include museums, theaters, festivals, and community projects, according to Americans for the Arts.
+Arts are the fourth largest driver of tourism that include visits to museums, theaters, festivals, and community projects, according to Americans for the Arts.

-Total dollars spent by a nonprofit arts and cultural organization and its audiences for an event such as this one can turn $1 dollar invested into a little over $9.
+Return on investment by a nonprofit arts and cultural organization and its audiences for an event such as this one can turn $1 dollar into a little over $9.
 That equates to a few full-time employment positions in the community, additional patrons at local restaurants, B&B's and hotels, utility fees, and municipal fees.

 I attend this festival most years because it is fun to browse the art, to visit with my artist friends, and support the community- this year I purchased a wonderful scarf from my friend and fabric artist Barbara Wingert who has exhibited at this festival for many years.